 Keeping only well-explained tasks

 Your to-do list should be easy to follow and implement.
-That’s why you should only keep those tasks on your list which are clearly explained.
+That’s why you should only keep clearly explained assignments on your list.
 For example, you should delete tasks like “Email John” or expand it with more detailed information.

-To be honest your brain can trick you and you won’t remember things which seems totally clear right now.
+Your brain can trick you, and you won’t remember things which seems clear right now.
 Probably you have already experienced this.
-You have written down something and you thought you will remember the purpose of it from 1 or 2 words.
-The truth is probably you won’t.
-That’s why you need to be really clear when defining to-do items.
+You have written down something, and you thought you would remember the purpose of it from 1 or 2 words.
+The truth is, you will forget them.
+That’s why you need to be precisely clear when defining to-do items.

-You should also drop too broad tasks to the trash and break them down to smaller pieces.
+You should also drop too large tasks to the trash and break them down to smaller pieces.

 Complimentary paper-based to-do lists

-From my experiences keeping my to-do list on online services is a great thing because I can take a look on it everywhere.
+From my experiences keeping my to-do list on online services is a great thing because I can take a look at it everywhere.
 On the computer, on my smartphone – so basically anywhere.
-However, when I am planning my next week I always use a small post-it paper.
+However, when I am planning my next week, I always use a small post-it paper.
 I write down my tasks for every day for the next week on separate post-its.
 It’s better than a digital list because you can always see it.
-I usually place it next to my keyboard so I always see it.
-When I complete a task I simply tick them on the paper (and do the same on my main, digital list).
+I usually place it next to my keyboard, so I see it all the time.
+When I complete a task, I tick them on the paper (and do the same on my main, digital list).
 It helps in visualizing my progress.